DoSomething/contentful-prototype/docs/content-publishing/pages/general-content-page.md

 # General Content Page

 We're creating a lot of content that isn't campaigns nowadays.
-These are our articles, updates, campaign guides and more.
-To create a independent, general content page use the following steps:
+These are articles, updates, lists, guides and more.
+They exist outside the campaign structure and are useful campaign guides as they don't require a user to be signed in or signed up to view..
+They're also frequently sent out in broadcasts or posted on social media as content pieces to encourage campaign conversion.

 {% hint style="warning" %} In order to use your page in a Link Action, you will need to redirect it from `next.dosomething` to `www.dosomething`.
 Once you finish editing your page speak with Ashley to setup a redirect to the slug of the page. {% endhint %}

+## Creating a general content page

 ### 1. Create the page